cynici/cynici.github.io/_posts/2020-06-12-git_workflow.md

 You are concerned with two branches:
 - your adhoc branch
-- master
+- main (or master)

 There are no git-flow style `develop`, `release`, `hotfix`, etc branches.
-The master branch is expected (must be) deployable at any time.
+The main branch is expected (must be) deployable at any time.
-Commits should only end up in master if they leave master in a deployable state.
+Commits should only end up in main if they leave main in a deployable state.

-Don't push something to master if you don't intend to deploy it to production relatively soon!
+Don't push something to main if you don't intend to deploy it to production relatively soon!

 ## Procedure